NaNifer/NaNarWord-word-game/README.md

 ## Acknowledgments
 ​
 ### From Nolan
 I want to give a special thank you to Wordnik for being available for questions as well as for providing a very cool API to work with.
+Specifically Erin McKean, thank you for responding so quickly to emails!
 Their mission is to provide access to English word information to anyone everywhere on our home Earth.
 Also, thank you to my team for persavering through this project enthusiastically.
 It wasn't easy but you all made it a fun experience!

+**Everyone add any thank you's!!**
 ​